AmberLee2427/data-challenge-notebooks/AAS Workshop/Session A: Nexus/ReadMe.md

 | :- |
 | The notebooks in this directory are read-only, but the file system itself is not, so the reference notebooks can execute.
 You should not create and save notebooks in this directory.
 It is regularly replaced with the contents of its source repository, and any changes you make here will be lost. |

-In the notebook directory (`notebooks/micrlensing-data-challenge/`) you will find the aformentioned notebooks and additional environment files ([`env.yaml`](https://raw.githubusercontent.com/rges-pit/data-challenge-notebooks/refs/heads/main/env.yml) and [`requirements.txt`](https://raw.githubusercontent.com/rges-pit/data-challenge-notebooks/refs/heads/main/requirements.txt)).
+In the notebook directory (`notebooks/microlensing-data-challenge/`) you will find the aforementioned notebooks and additional environment files ([`env.yaml`](https://raw.githubusercontent.com/rges-pit/data-challenge-notebooks/refs/heads/main/env.yml) and [`requirements.txt`](https://raw.githubusercontent.com/rges-pit/data-challenge-notebooks/refs/heads/main/requirements.txt)).
 Included in these environment files are the dependencies for the notebooks and packages we anticipate you may need for the data challenge.

 ### Using the Environment Files

 You should not need to use the provided environment file; you only need to select the rges-pit-kernel in the Nexus hosted notebook.
-Should you wish to use then anyway, you can refer to this readme [`README.md`](https://github.com/rges-pit/data-challenge-notebooks/blob/main/AAS_Workshop/README.md) for instructions on how.
+Should you wish to use them anyway, you can refer to this readme [`README.md`](https://github.com/rges-pit/data-challenge-notebooks/blob/main/AAS_Workshop/README.md) for instructions on how.

 # Nexus Specific Notebooks